microsoft/FluidFramework/BREAKING.md

 ### web-code-loader and ICodeAllowList deprecated

 The `@fluidframework/web-code-loader` and the `ICodeAllowList` interface from the `@fluidframework/container-definitions` package have been deprecated and will be removed in an upcoming release.
 Fluid does not prescribe a particular code loader implementation, rather the code loader should be paired with your code details format.

+### driver-utils members deprecated

+The following members of the `@fluidframework/driver-utils` package have been deprecated and will be removed in an upcoming release:

+-   `waitForConnectedState`

 ## 2.0.0-internal.3.0.0 Breaking changes